 Mobile Bay Alabama, USA Travel Guide

 Major chains (Marriott, Hilton, IHG, Choice Hotels) offer reliable service and standard amenities.
-Found in the central business district, Midtown, and West Mobile.
+Located in the central business district, Midtown, and West Mobile.

-Charming, intimate stays in old houses, especially downtown.
+Charming, intimate stays in heritage homes, especially downtown.
 Unique decor, gourmet breakfasts, and local insights from innkeepers.

-Budget-friendly properties on major roads beyond downtown, providing basic amenities.
+Budget-friendly properties on major roads in the suburbs, providing basic amenities.

 Upscale places like The Battle House Renaissance Mobile Hotel & Spa, with premium amenities, fine dining, and spas.